purcellconsult/Code-Cool-Stuff-With-Python/book/chapter_02.md

 In this chapter we learned how to start building some real-world practical programs.
 Converters and calculators are some basic programs that you can start writing that allows you to start solving real world problems.
 If you’ve built a couple of these scripts then this is something that you can show your friends and family to showcase your evolving python programming prowess!

+## The best way to support this project is to [purchase a digital copy](https://www.amazon.com/Code-Cool-Stuff-Python-Purcell-ebook/dp/B081XJMNRB) on Amazon and leave a review.